coderplex-org/moc-android/personalAssignments.md

 ---

 #### Assignment No.4
+- Read about MainActivity.java class and onCreate method
 - Create a counter application :
     - Logic
         - Every click of the button should increment the numerical value